Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

 \end{theorem} Thus, Theorem~\ref{bqaverage} says that the number of equivalence classes of binary quartic forms per eligible $(I,J)$, having a given number of real roots, is a constant on average.
 This constant is either $\zeta(2)/2$ or $\zeta(2)$, depending on whether the given number of real roots is 4 or less than 4, respectively.

-We in fact prove a strengthening of Theorem~\ref{bqaverage}; namely, we obtain the asymptotic count of binary quartic forms, having bounded invariants, satisfying any specified finite set of congruence conditions.
-Such a modification will be crucial for several of the applications, which we now discuss.
+We in fact prove a strengthening of Theorem~\ref{bqcount}; namely, we obtain the asymptotic count of binary quartic forms, having bounded invariants, satisfying any specified finite set of congruence conditions.
+Such a modification will be crucial for the applications to elliptic curves, which we discuss next.